 A Haunted Chocolate Shop (Adirondacks)

 Photo Credit: Deb Morris, Barkeater Chocolates

 Not only does Barkeater Chocolates in the Adirondacks have gourmet, all-natural, non-GMO sweets—the building is also rumored to be haunted by a ghost that employees have named Miranda.
 Footsteps, banging, and voices have been heard by employees, visitors, and construction crews and the thermostat kept moving up to 85 degrees until employees taped the dial still.
-If we were ghosts, we’d haunt the shop for its “Bear Bombs” (milk chocolate, caramel, peanuts, and either coconut, sea salt, cherries, or cashews, seeds, and dried fruit); its “Grown-Up Peanut Butter Cups” (all-natural crunchy pb in either dark, milk, or milk chocolate with sea salt); and its “Quinoa Ka-Pow” chocolate bars.
+If we were ghosts, we’d haunt the shop for its “Bear Bombs” (milk chocolate, caramel, peanuts, and either coconut, sea salt, cherries, or cashews, seeds, and dried fruit); its “Grown-Up Peanut Butter Cups” (all-natural crunchy peanut butter in either dark, milk, or milk chocolate with sea salt); and its “Quinoa Ka-Pow” dark chocolate bars.
 Chocolate-making experiences are offered for kids and adults with reservations made in advance.

 Chocolate Workshops at New York Kitchen (Finger Lakes)